Jason Vosler Player Props: Reds vs. Pirates

 Jason Vosler At The Plate

-- Vosler has two doubles, a triple, three home runs and two walks while batting .179.
+- Vosler is batting .169 with two doubles, a triple, three home runs and three walks.

-- In eight of 18 games this year (44.4%), Vosler has reached via hit, and that includes multiple hits twice.
+- This season, Vosler has posted at least one hit in eight of 19 games (42.1%), and had multiple hits twice.

+- He has homered in three games this season (15.8%), leaving the park in 4.8% of his plate appearances.

+- Vosler has had at least one RBI in 31.6% of his games this season (six of 19), with two or more RBI three times (15.8%).
+He has also been responsible for three or more of his team's runs in one contest.

+- In five of 19 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.